mrflip/datafu/datafu-pig/src/main/java/datafu/pig/geo/README.md

 * Spatial join on map side:
   - (**works**) decompose shape into quadtiles that cover it.
 Takes the collection of tiles covering the shape at the specified coarse zoom level of detail, and recursively decomposes them into smaller quadtiles until either the quadtile is completely contained in the shape or the finest zoom level is reached.
   - (**TODO**) make UDF
-  - cogroup on quadkey at coarsest zoom level (so everything within those largest-area tiles will land on the same reducer)
+  - cogroup on quadord at coarsest zoom level (so everything within those largest-area tiles will land on the same reducer)

 * (**TODO**) generic spatial join on reduce side:
   - Takes two bags of shapes on the same quadtile;